webtech-coding/run-migration-on-startup/README.md

 # run-migration-on-startup
-Runs the migration when an application starts
+When .net app starts, the Program.cs file is configred to checks and run the migration in the main method.